 - A. The school board, at a duly called meeting with a representative from the conference office of education present, may, by a two-thirds vote of the members' present and voting, request the conference Board of Education to consider a declaration of financial exigency. - B. The school board will submit the following documents to the conference Board of Education: - 1.
 A study of the current financial position of the school and its constituency. - 2.
 The latest audit of the school and its constituency. - 3.
 A proposed plan from the local board on how to balance the budget.
 If the proposed plan from the local board includes a recommendation to close the school during the current year, evidence of a specially called constituency meeting to review and approve that recommendation must be included with the plan. - C. Upon request and receipt of the required documentation by the superintendent of schools, the conference Board of Education must consider the request within 15 days. - D. If the conference Board of Education declares a financial exigency, all employee employment agreements for that school will be renegotiated or terminated within 30 days. - E. Reasonable effort will be made by the employing organization to transfer and relocate employees affected by a financial exigency.
-Employees will not forfeit any termination settlement for which they may be eligible under North American Division Working Policy Y36.
+Employing organizations declaring financial exigency should make efforts to provide termination settlements consistent with North American Division Working Policy Y36 or as financially feasible.